 - 3 cups old-fashioned rolled oats

-- liquid food colouring as needed
+- liquid food coloring as needed

 - 4 tbsp white vinegar